mozilla-l10n/documentation/products/firefox_desktop/setup_searchplugins.md

 l10n repositories for Firefox live in https://hg.mozilla.org/releases/l10n/mozilla-aurora/.
 In this case let’s assume that l10n clones will be stored in `~/mozilla/mercurial/l10n`, with a subfolder for each locale and each branch.
 So, if the locale is `ur`, the repository will be stored in `$/mozilla/mercurial/l10n/ur/mozilla-aurora`.

-Note that the `$` is not part of the command, it just indicates the terminal prompt.

 ```
 $ mkdir -p ~/mozilla/mercurial/l10n/ur
 $ cd ~/mozilla/mercurial/l10n/ur